eavonius/powerdelivery/faq.markdown

 ### What about Microsoft Release Management?

-Microsoft acquired Incycle Inc. a couple of years ago to bolster on top of Team Foundation Server, their product with automated build capabilities.
+Microsoft acquired Incycle a couple of years ago to bolt their product with automated release capabilities on top of Team Foundation Server.
 After using TFS for many clients and evaluating Release Manager, I have yet to find a client who finds Windows Workflow Foundation, its core technology, easy enough to work with and rapid enough to change.
 The continuous delivery methodology encourages using a scripting language for automating IT releases, and Powershell is the premier technology on Windows.

 ### What about Powershell Desired State Configuration (DSC)?

 There is some overlap between what's possible with DSC and powerdelivery.
 I believe DSC is a promising technology that is great if you want an agent watching over nodes and ensuring their configuration is in the same state such as is possible with [chef](https://www.chef.io).
 Unfortunately, it doesn't provide enough structure and conventions for managing a complex release management pipeline and leaves it up to you to figure out how to break apart your scripts, and manage separate environments and credentials.
-Powerdelivery can elegantly forward its credentials and configuration settings in [roles](roles.html) where you may apply DSC to nodes.
+Powerdelivery can manage credentials and configuration settings in [roles](roles.html) where you may apply DSC to nodes.

 ### Why doesn't powerdelivery include all the stuff in ansible?